bingliang-zh/LeetCode/TopInterviewQuestions/Medium.md

 > Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.

-Comments: generate all possible combinations, then filter.
+Comments: Generate all possible combinations, then filter.

 ```typescript
 // typescript